-If you decide that you want to let go of the anger you feel toward this person, you might notice that it isn't easy to do alone.
+If you decide to let go of the anger you feel toward this person, you might notice that you struggle to do so independently.
 A counselor can help you process what occurred alongside your emotions and potential paths forward.
 If you face barriers to in-person therapy, you can also speak to a provider online through a platform like BetterHelp.

-An increasingly large body of research points to online therapy as an effective method of helping people with powerful emotions, such as anger or sadness, manage those feelings.
-For example, in one study, researchers examined the effects of online therapy on individuals experiencing harmful or destructive anger, noting specifically its negative effects on interpersonal relationships.
-The study found that online counseling can work to significantly reduce anger in participants.
+An increasingly significant body of research points to online therapy as an effective method of helping people manage powerful emotions like anger.
+For example, in one study, researchers examined the effects of online therapy on individuals experiencing harmful or destructive anger, noting specifically anger's adverse effects on interpersonal relationships.
+The study found that online counseling could significantly reduce anger and aggression in participants.